What is 'Tales Of The Moonsea'?

 within the spirit of the setting.
 Modern day expletives such as 'F'

 words are very much out of place in the Forgotten Realms.
-Be creative
+'Tluin' is the Faerunian equivalent for those of you who have PCs inclined to swear, but be creative

 with your insults.
 Out of character insults are very much forbidden and

 may get you banned.

 Looting is allowed, including full looting.
 However the rules about